Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 Questions about rotator cuff tears

-Does every rotator cuff tear require surgery?
+When does a rotator cuff tear require surgery?

 PROF. DR. MED BEN OCKERT